Commercial real estate in the United States: overview

 Description.
 Official, up-to-date Federal Trade Commission website containing the text of and background on the Hart-Scott-Rodino Act of 1976.

-Qualified.
+Professional qualifications.
 New York, US, 1989

 Areas of practice.
 Real estate; commercial finance; capital markets and joint ventures.

 Representing a global investment management fund in the sale of a mortgage loan pool valued at US$1.7 billion.

 Representing a global hedge fund in a joint venture with a New York developer and the US$600 million acquisition and financing of a NYC multi-tower condominium development site.

 Representing a major Middle East-based investor in its US$107.9 million acquisition of a mixed use property in the District of Columbia.

 Representing one of the world’s leading private equity firms in the establishment and financing of a repurchase loan facility valued at $250 million.

 Representing a major commercial real estate lender in connection with the closing of master repurchase facilities, each valued at US$100 million.

 Areas of practice.
 Real estate transactions and finance; commercial leasing.

 Representing a major Middle East-based investor in its US$470 million refinancing, through senior and mezzanine debt, of two Houston, Texas office towers.